-I’ve been creating websites for over 18 years and I’ve evolved into a more backend focused software developer during the last 8 years.
-Despite my unescapable Frenchness, my favorite languages are English and Ruby.
+I’ve been creating websites for over 22 years and I’ve evolved into a more backend focused software developer during the last 12 years.
+Despite my unescapable Frenchness (Paris-born & raised), my favorite languages are English and Ruby.

-I spend most of my time building and maintaining large and small Rails applications.
+I spend most of my time building and maintaining large and small web applications.

 I’ve created the Shields metadata badges that you can now find in open source repositories all over to succinctly display whether tests are passing or failing, if dependencies are out of date, or if code is well-documented or not.

-I wrote Keep a Changelog to give fellow software developers clearer guidelines on how to providing human-friendly release notes for their software.
+I wrote Keep a Changelog to give fellow software developers clearer guidelines on how to provide human-friendly release notes for their software.

 I’ve spoken at multiple conferences around the world on topics like Science-driven Development, contributing to open source, Ruby on Rails, and information security.
 You can find my published talks here.

 I also used to co-host the Ruby5 podcast and other podcasts.